 What does Hoffman mean by the words “mathematical symbol”?

-Finally, I'm not saying that Hoffman's models are completely in the same ballpark as the other two outre examples.
-However, they are, I believe, still gratuitous.
-And they're also used to tart up (as it were) his extremely speculative philosophical positions.
+It’s not being said that Hoffman’s models are entirely in the same ballpark as the other two outré examples.
+However, they’re still largely gratuitous.
+More importantly and finally, it can be argued that Hoffman’s mathematical symbols are used to simply (as it were) tart up his speculative philosophical positions...